Krishnawasthi/Inheritance-revision/Overrriding.md

 A final method cannot be redefined by the child class.

 final void show() {}
+#### . if you don't want that some other class override this method so make it as final.

 ## 🔹 Private Methods Cannot Be Overridden